oven-sh/bun/CONTRIBUTING.md

 ### Download release build from pull requests

 To save you time spent building a release build locally, we provide a way to run release builds from pull requests.
-This is useful for testing changes before they are merged.
+This is useful for manully testing changes in a release build before they are merged.

 To run a release build from a pull request, you can use the `bun-pr` npm package: